 “Kumon has helped me a lot, such as doing fractions in maths and learning English words and sentences”, Nick says.
 “For me, it is important to keep learning and to maintain my study habit.”

 Originally, Nick and his family arranged with his Kumon Instructor to bring two months of worksheets with them to China.
-After completing all these worksheets, Nick asked his auntie in Melbourne to take photos of every page of the new worksheets his Instructor provided her, and to send them to Nick over the phone.
+After completing all these worksheets, Nick asked his auntie in Melbourne to get additional worksheets from Nick’s Kumon Instructor, and send them to him.

 “Nick is independent, strong and self-disciplined”, says Nick’s dad.
 “He is strict with himself, keen to progress and doesn’t like to fall behind.
 This is all due to the good study habit built up in his previous study.”